The Naked Kiss (1964)

 Carl Kolchak is back in this follow-up to The Night Stalker (1972).
 It led to my favorite television show as a kid, Kolchak: The Night Stalker.
 In this film, Kolchak is in Seattle chasing down a man who is killing women in order to prolong his life.
 It’s a pretty good story, but mostly it is just fun to hang out with a guy who “looks like he just came from a road company performance of The Front Page.”

-Featuring Darren McGavin (A Christmas Story), Jo Ann Pflug (Catlow), Simon Oakland (Psycho), Wally Cox (Underdog), Al Lewis (The Munsters), John Carradine (House of Dracula), Margaret Hamilton (The Wizard of Oz), Richard Anderson (The Six Million Dollar Man).
+Featuring Darren McGavin (A Christmas Story), Jo Ann Pflug (Catlow), Simon Oakland (Psycho), Wally Cox (Underdog), Al Lewis (The Munsters), John Carradine (The Grapes of Wrath), Margaret Hamilton (The Wizard of Oz), and Richard Anderson (The Six Million Dollar Man).

 Night Thirst (2002)